geoadmin/lib-py-logging-utilities/README.md

 **JsonFormatter** is a python logging formatter that transform the log output into a json object.

-JSON log format is quite usefull especially when the logs are sent to **LogStash**.
+JSON log format is quite useful especially when the logs are sent to **LogStash**.

 This formatter supports embedded object as well as array.